Our flag has been getting a lot of attention. From flag waving to burning to being displayed alongside a Progress Pride flag.

 Which, again, brings us back to the flag…

 Anyone standing next to me at a football game will know that I sing our National Anthem (loudly), and will see that my hat is in my left hand and my right hand is on my heart.
-They will also see me making sure that my sons do the same.
-I do this to show respect, humility and sincere love for our nation.
+I do this to show respect, humility and sincere love for our national promise.

 I do this to support our troops, and our citizens, in our joined fight for freedom.
 I look at our flag as I sing “The Star Spangled Banner” (with its traditional patriotic understanding).
 When I sing “The land of the free and the home of the brave” it is with the sincere belief that we really can stand as a nation in support of that ideal.